-I tell stories about monsters.
+I tell stories about Monsters, Mythology, and Celtic/American Culture.

 When I was a kid I loved the classic monster stories like those about Frankenstein and Dracula, or the mythological stories about Egyptian, Greek, and Roman monsters like the Minotaur and the Kraken.
 I also loved the stories about modern mythological monsters like those in Tolkien’s “The Lord of the Rings”, C.S.
 Lewis’ Narnia creatures, the Teen Titan’s Cyborg (Wolfman and Perez’s take on Frankenstein) or Raven (based on a daughter of the devil archetype).
 Frank Miller’s Elektra held a special place in my heart because she was a woman who chose to become a monster.